 The Anthropolis Colloquium 2021 focuses on Envisioning Sustainable Futures for Urban Mobility.
 Taking place virtually on the 25/26 March from 9:30-12 and 14:00-16:30 CET each, the Colloquium will address different perspectives and dimensions of urban mobility, its futures, technologies and innovations, and potential contribution to more sustainability and inclusivity.

-On the first day, the sessions of Urban Mobility Futures and Mobility-as-a-Service in (Re)Evolution: Universal vs. Local Models? will set the context of the colloquium with three keynote presentations, two roundtables, and the presentation of the Anthropolis Chair’s research and vision.
+On the first day, the sessions of Urban Mobility Futures and Mobility-as-a-Service in (Re)Evolution: Governance, Business Models & Opportunities will set the context of the colloquium with three keynote presentations, two roundtables, and the presentation of the Anthropolis Chair’s research and vision.